chonglab-pitt/chonglab-pitt.github.io/_pages/research.md

 ## Our research falls into the following main areas:

-1) Development of weighted ensemble path sampling strategies and software (WESTPA) for efficient sampling of rare events with rigorous kinetics.
+1) Advancing weighted ensemble path sampling strategies and software (WESTPA) for efficient sampling of rare events with rigorous kinetics.
-2) Application of simulations to characterize mechanisms of protein conformational transitions, binding, and assembly processes.
+2) Development of implicitly polarized force fields (AMBER ff15ipq/ff15ipq-m) for canonical proteins and protein mimetics.
-3) Development of simulation strategies for rational enhancement of kinetics for engineered protein conformational switches.
+3) Application of simulations to characterize mechanisms of protein conformational transitions, binding, and assembly processes.
-4) Development of implicitly polarized force fields (AMBER ff15ipq/ff15ipq-m) for canonical proteins and protein mimetics.
+4) Development of simulation strategies for rational enhancement of kinetics for engineered protein conformational switches.

 Our work is featured [here](https://crc.pitt.edu/content/lillian-chong-focuses-underexplored-regions) by the University of Pittsburgh’s Center for Research and Computing.